junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Tell me that when we crack the case," Dean grins back, sitting straight again, typing "Castiel Novak" into the search box.

-"I wish I could have remembered something about me," Cas watches him searching, saying woefully. "what did I do, what was I like, who did I use to befriend with.
+"I wish I could have remembered something about me," Cas watches him searching, saying woefully, "what did I do, what was I like, who did I use to befriend.
 Now I just feel like a stranger to myself."

 "Don't worry, we can try to re-meet you."
 Dean looks at him.
 "Isn't it nice to know yourself again, like catching up with an old friend?
 I know for sure I'd like to know about you, even if not for the case."

 "Why?"
 Cas blurts out.

 Dean blinks, only now realizing what he just said.
 He stutters slightly, "'Why?'
 I mean, isn't it...
 You're... hmm.
 You know what, I just have a feeling we could have been really good friends, you know?
-Apparently we have very similar taste in the apartment, for one.
+Apparently we have very similar tastes in the apartment, for one.
 I like what you did to the living room wall, or kitchen counter, or that queen-sized bed in the bedroom.
 I mean..."

 He pauses and considers.
 "Don't take it the wrong way," he casts a fleeting look up and down Cas's figure, licking his suddenly too dry lips.
 "I was just thinking we might have a lot in common, or something."